agude/agude.github.io/_drafts/2020-06-30-machine_learning_deployment_shadow_mode.md

 layout: post
 title: "Machine Learning Deployment: Shadow Mode"
 description: >
-  Deploying machine learning models is hard.
+  Deploying machine learning models is hard, Shadow Mode is one way to make testing a little easier.
 image: /files/shadow-mode/bricks_at_mit.jpg
 image_alt: >
   A black and white photo of bricks making up Kresge Auditorium at MIT.